sourcegraph/handbook/content/engineering/hiring/engineering-leadership.md

 Measure:

-- How does this person ensure that good decisions are being made by the team without micromanaging, being a bottleneck, or being a roadblock?
+- How does this person ensure that their team makes good technical decisions?

 Questions: